docker/docs/content/manuals/compose/how-tos/environment-variables/envvars.md

   * `false` or `0`, to disable.
 * Defaults to: `1` if you obtained Docker Compose through Docker Desktop, otherwise default is `0`.

-> [!NOTE]
->
-> Available in Docker Compose version 2.26.0 and later, and Docker Desktop version 4.29 and later

 ### COMPOSE\_EXPERIMENTAL

+> Available in Docker Compose version [2.26.0](/manuals/compose/releases/release-notes.md#2260) and later, and Docker Desktop version 4.29 and later.

 This is an opt-out variable.
 When turned off it deactivates the experimental features such as the navigation menu or [Synchronized file shares](/manuals/desktop/synchronized-file-sharing.md).